exploratum/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a Javascript library designed to help building user interfaces.
+It is based on the idea of building component that React.js will render on the web page.
+It is built for performance and when page related data change, React will only change that part of the page that is changing.

 - [ ] What does it mean to _think_ in react?

+To think in React is to think in terms of components and see how data flow between components, mostly in a top down fashion.
+As data change and flow between components, only DOM elements that are impacted by the data change will be updated, therefore improving performance.

 - [ ] Describe state.

+State is the value of the data at a point of time

 - [ ] Describe props.

+ props are similar to what arguments are for a function, here they transport the data from a component to another.

 ## Project Set Up